trinsic-id/v2-sdk/docs/reference/services/template-service.md

 Creates a new credential template.

-The `name` of a credential template must be unique within your ecosystem, and cannot be changed -- it is used to derive the URI of the template itself.
+The {{ field_ref("CreateCredentialTemplateRequest", "name") }} of a credential template must be unique within your ecosystem, and cannot be changed -- it is used to derive the URI of the template itself.

-The `title` and `description` parameters (for the credential template itself, as well as for any of its fields) should be human-readable strings.
+The {{ field_ref("CreateCredentialTemplateRequest", "title") }} and {{ field_ref("CreateCredentialTemplateRequest", "description") }} parameters (for the credential template itself, as well as for any of its {{ field_ref("CreateCredentialTemplateRequest", "fields[key].title", "fields") }}) should be human-readable strings.
 They should describe the credentials issued by the template, not the template itself (for example, a good title for a medical license template would simply be "Medical License", not "Medical License Template").

-`field_ordering` may be used to specify the order in which fields are rendered when displaying a credential, and to categorize fields into logical sections.
+{{ field_ref("CreateCredentialTemplateRequest", "field_ordering") }} may be used to specify the order in which fields are rendered when displaying a credential, and to categorize fields into logical sections.
 This is used for display only, and has no bearing on working with credentials as an issuer or verifier.

 {{ proto_sample_start() }}
     === "Trinsic CLI"